Counter is in beta and still being built. The Chrome Web Store listing isn't live yet. Sideload the dev build to test →

 Highlight or paste

-Highlight a paragraph in your draft, or paste your essay's thesis into the side panel.
+Highlight a paragraph in your draft, or paste it straight into the side panel.

 02